The Dangers of Occasional Drinking with Cirrhosis

 - Found that when the effects of drinking were wearing off, you had alcohol withdrawal symptoms.
-This might include trouble sleeping, shaking hands, feeling irritable, anxiety, depression, feeling restless, nausea, or sweating?
+This might include trouble sleeping, shaking hands, feeling irritable, anxiety, depressed, feeling restless, nausea, or sweating.
 Or sensed things that were not there?

 Getting Help for Alcoholism

 When you or a loved one has been diagnosed with alcoholic liver cirrhosis, the only way to stop the damage is by getting sober.
 Getting professional help to achieve this goal is imperative, as the alcoholic is usually unable to stop drinking on his or her own volition.
-A full spectrum alcohol treatment program will provide several services.
-For instance these include a detox, psychotherapy, Twelve Step groups, education, and aftercare services.
+A full-spectrum alcohol treatment program will provide several services.
+For instance, these include detox, psychotherapy, Twelve Step groups, education, and aftercare services.